What are fillers for the cheeks?

 How long do Dermal filler results last?

-Depending on the type, cheek fillers might last anywhere between six months and two years until the benefits become unnoticeable.
+Depending on the type, cheek fillers might last six months and two years until the benefits become unnoticeable.
 Eventually, the dermal filler material degrades and is metabolized by your skin tissue.

 Who is a viable candidate?